 Tyler Orsow/Chuck Kimes Memorial Seaplane Rating Scholarship

-This scholarship was established honoring the memory of Tyler Oslow And Chuck Kimes, two truly outstanding seaplane pilots that passed in 2011.
+This scholarship was established honoring the memory of Tyler Orsow And Chuck Kimes, two truly outstanding seaplane pilots that passed in 2011.
 The scholarship is intended to introduce aspiring

 professional pilots to the world of seaplane flying.
 It is maintained by the Seaplane Pilots Foundation (a 501-C3 non-profit organization), and donations to the fund are fully tax deductible.